loganpkg/spot/README.md

 Thompson's construction
 -----------------------

-Next the nondeterministic finite automaton (NFA) is made using Thompson's construction.
+Next, the nondeterministic finite automaton (NFA) is made using Thompson's construction.
 The posfix expression is "evaluated".
-This is analogous to an arithmetic expression, but instead of doing maths, the complete NFA is constructed by joining together NFA *fragments*.
+This is analogous to an arithmetic expression, but instead of doing maths, the complete NFA is constructed by joining NFA *fragments*.

 These NFA *fragments* are the operands (analogous to numbers in an arithmetic expression).
 Please note that one of the very clever things about